terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 <br>

-#### **2.4 A few other [key moments](https://youtu.be/SIPmUwwRKRo?t=276) in the video**
+#### **2.4 He sums up [the core of LLM AI](https://youtu.be/SIPmUwwRKRo?t=276) with one sentence (but not with demos)**

-"(some Turning award winner) has argued for decades that statistical models trained on text learn how we describe the world, not how the world actually works".
-Thats really insightful.
+"(some Turning award winner) has argued for decades that **statistical models trained on text learn how we describe the world, not how the world actually works"**.
+Exactly.

 But just a minute later he talks about **you can buy the black box and run agents immediately**.
 The problem with that is: **Agents are not AI.
-They use AI.** The video started out talking about AI hype and how it does not deliver.
-But isn't he doing the same?
+They use AI.** How are you supposed to **learn how statistical models fake real intelligence** if you dont actually build a model (and study the code line by line)?

 <br>